aiishaan/restApi/README.md

     npm start
     ```

 By default, the server runs on port 3000.
-Change the port by setting the `PORT` environment variable.
+Change the port by setting the `PORT` environment variable

 ## Usage